Perfectly Secure Message Transmission against Rational Adversaries: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by JSPS Grants-in-Aid for Scientific Research Numbers 16H01705, 17H01695, 18K11159, and 19K22849.
+This work was supported in part by JSPS Grants-in-Aid for Scientific Research Numbers 16H01705, 17H01695, 18K11159, 19K22849, and 21H04879.
 We thank Masahito Hayashi for discussions about the relations between SMT and secure network coding.